 - Go to Start Menu.
 Type CMD.

-- From the result, right click Command Prompt, then click Run as administrator.
+- From the search result, right click Command Prompt, then click Run as administrator.

 - If “User Account Control” ask for permission, click Yes to proceed.